The Finance Podcast Launch Checklist: Everything You Need Before Going Live

 How long does it take to launch a podcast from scratch?

-For a finance company starting from zero, expect eight to twelve weeks from kickoff to launch day if you’re running compliance review alongside production.
+For a finance company starting from zero, expect eight to twelve weeks from kickoff to launch day if you’re running a compliance review alongside production.
 The longest lead times are cover art approval, compliance sign-off on episode content, and Apple Podcasts directory approval.
 If your internal compliance process is slower than two weeks, budget accordingly.

 How many episodes should you have ready before launching a podcast?